davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.1.9 =

+* Option to send minutes by email to members or officers, similar to how meeting leaders can send out the agenda.

 = 5.1.3, 5.1.4, 5.1.5 =